ericclack/python-text-adventure/doc/part2.rst

 .. image:: art/map1.png
 	   :width: 700

-You can see various icons: a skull and crossbones, a key and a keyhole.
+You can see various items: a skull and crossbones, a key and a keyhole.

 Left / Right or East / West?